The most charming general store in every US state

 Florida: Smallwood Store, Chokoloskee Island

-Covering a teeny tiny 0.2 sq miles, Chokoloskee Island is located on the western edge of the Everglades.
-The most historic building on the island is Smallwood Store: open originally between 1906 until 1982, it was established by Ted Smallwood in order to provide goods to such a far-flung corner of Florida.
-When trading ceased, 90% of the goods remained in the store and, eight years later, Ted’s granddaughter reopened Smallwood Store as a museum where the state’s pioneer history has been frozen in time.
-(Yes, technically it's not longer an operating store but we love the history so much, that we had to include it!)
-Although on the National Register of Historic Places, it’s at risk from the threat of development and was considerably damaged by Hurricane Irma in 2017.
+Chokoloskee Island, which covers just 0.2 square miles, is located on the western edge of the Everglades.
+The most historic building on the island is Smallwood Store, which was established by Ted Smallwood in 1906 to provide goods to this far-flung corner of Florida.
+It ceased trading in 1982, but 90% of the goods remained in the store and, in 1990, Ted's granddaughter reopened the place as a museum where the state’s pioneer history has been frozen in time.
+You might not be able to buy essential goods there anymore, but a gift shop sells authentic Seminole arts and crafts.

 Georgia: Old Sautee Store, Sautee